 My background is in Psychology.
 In 2007, I finished my master thesis with a project about smoking reduction among students in lower secondary education.
 By means of this thesis, I was introduced to the organization of education.
 In 2012, I finished by PhD thesis on the subject of cost-effectiveness of behavioral interventions.

 Since November 2014, I work as a post doc researcher for the project ‘Data teams’.
 My research is about the functioning of these teams.
 What are the effects and what can be done to enhance these effects?
+What is needed to sustain the products and way of working within the school?
 Which psychological factors are important for data-based decision making among teachers?
 Additionally, my research focus is on the effects of networked professional learning communities.